baitu/taiwan/_posts/2022-11-17-life-on-mars.md

 ![](https://baitu.github.io/taiwan/assets/img/20221113_134653.jpg)

 [Yehliu](https://en.wikipedia.org/wiki/Yehliu) is a beach with unique geological features.
-Went on a little day trip there.
+I went there on a little day trip.
 There were a lot of tourists, it was hard to get a picture without other people in frame.

 ![](https://baitu.github.io/taiwan/assets/img/20221113_124508.jpg)s
 The lamps on this fishing boat are used for nighttime fishing.